minou65/NMEA2000-DS1820/readme.md

 	- [Blinking codes](#blinking-codes)
 	- [Reset](#reset)

-## Description <a name="description"></a>
+## Description

-This device can monitor temperaturs and send the values over a NMEA 2000 bus.
-The values can also be viewed via a web interface, For that the Device should be connected to a wifi AP
+The device consists of a temperature sensor that can accommodate up to 4 DS1820 sensors.
+Each DS1820 sensor can be configured to measure temperature from -50°C (-58°F) up to 125°C (257°F).
+You can select the temperature source for each sensor (e.g., alternator, shaft seal, oil filter).
+An alarm threshold can be set for each sensor, triggering a predefined alarm when the temperature exceeds the threshold.

+**Communication via NMEA 2000:**
+The temperature values and alarms are transmitted as NMEA 2000 messages over an NMEA bus.
+The NMEA 2000 network provides power to the sensor.

+**Configuration and Monitoring:**
+The sensor’s configuration is done through a web interface.
+You can als monitor all temperaturs through the webinterface

+**Firmware Updates:**
+The configuration page provides a link for convenient firmware updates.

-## NMEA 2000 <a name="nmea2000"></a>
+## NMEA 2000
 Depending on the temperature source, one of the following PNGs are sent

 - 130310, // Environmental Parameters - DEPRECATED